azminewasi/DataCamp-Courses-MegaCollection/README.md

 # DataCamp
-## Azmine Toushik Wasi - View Profile
+## Azmine Toushik Wasi

 ---

 DataCamp data-science, machine learning and other courses I have completed.

-Some of these solutions are made to actually run in your own machine, but many of them will not run because t DataCamp preloaded some data in the exercises, and I don't have them.
+Some of these solutions are made to actually run in your own machine, but many of them will not run because DataCamp preloaded some data and fuctions in the exercises, and I don't have them here.